Shailejaa/Smart-Watch-Fitness-Data-Analysis/README.md

  FairlyActiveMinutes - This field shows how not very active but active minutes of a user in a day.

- LigthlyActiveMinutes - A filed which shows a total of minutes where user was lightly active in a day.
+ LigthlyActiveMinutes - A field which shows a total of minutes where user was lightly active in a day.

  SedentaryMinutes - Inactive minutes per day by a user Id.